Ardin (harp)

 Noura Mint Seymali playing the ardin.

-The ardin is a type of harp played in Mauritania.
+The ardin is a type of traditional harp played in Mauritania.
 It has a resonating body made of calabash and is played by female iggawin, or griots.

 Etymology

 The word ardin, possibly derived from the Fulbe word ardo, "to lead," also describes a higher tuning adopted by the lead koni (xalam) during a duet performance.
 Eric Charry posits that the existence of these similarities, and of the kora tuning called Hardino, demonstrates cultural diffusion among the western African sahel-savanna music system.
 It may also be related etymologically to tahardant, a Tuareg word for the instrument more similar in appearance to the tidinit.

 Description

 The ardin is a stringed instrument constructed with a calabash sound box covered in leather, often highly decorated with paintings, with a wooden neck 100 cm (40 in) long.
 It typically has between 10 and 16 strings.
 (Note: The number of strings is variously reported: for example, "eleven or fourteen", "twelve or fourteen", and fourteen to seventeen.)
 The ardin is traditionally played by women, and is a smaller counterpart to the kora, which is played by men and has 21 strings.
 The strings are attached to tuning pegs on the neck and adjoin a metal plate with rings on the soundboard which vibrates when the strings are plucked.
 The leather sound board may also be beaten like a drum.